LaunchPadLab/onboard-me/react/basics.md

 ## Export Default

-Lastly, we need to export this component and make it availble for import in other sections of our application.
+Lastly, we need to export this component and make it available for import in other sections of our application.

 ```javascript
 // person.js